julienmas/password_wallet/README.md

 ```
 $ sudo apt-get install libssl-dev
 ```
-3. Choose a master password and compute its SHA-256 hash.
+3. Choose a master password (of no more than 20 characters) and compute its SHA-256 hash.
 If you want to use the default password which is '0000', go to 5. (highly unrecommended).

 ```
 $ openssl sha256 your-master-password
 ```
-4. Copy the hash and paste it in stead of the default password hash in line xxx of password_wallet.c
+4. Copy the hash and paste it in stead of the default password hash in line 319 of password_wallet.c (in function checkPassword()).

 5. Compile the code password_wallet :